Gemmins/VPR-Pruning/README.md

 # VPR-Pruning

-Accompanying code for Part III project: "Structured Pruning of Convolutional Neural Networks in the Context of Visual Place Recognition"
+Accompanying code for Part III project: "Structured Pruning of Convolutional Neural Networks in the Context of Visual Place Recognition".
+The current main branch doesn't work saving/loading some networks.
+To remedy this use the state_dict-saving branch.
 Also note that some of the comments in the code about the high level function are now outdated.
 Might change these one day.

 ## Installation